-If you want to recover money for a judgement that it is over six years old, you will need to ask the court for permission in order to be able to pursue enforcement action.
+If you want to recover money for a judgement that it is over six years old, you would need to ask the court for permission in order to be able to pursue enforcement action in the first place.

 What can a CCJ be used for?

 A County Court Judgement (CCJ) can be used by creditors against individuals or businesses who fail to pay money they owe.
 CCJ’s are used for:

 - Consumer debt targets:including loans, credit cards, overdrafts, catalogues etcetera.